-"There is Father!"
-[Note: The general term applied to the preacher by the Danish peasants.] exclaimed the crowd, and the heads of old and young were uncovered.
+"There is Father!" exclaimed the crowd, and the heads of old and young were uncovered.
 The women courtesied deeply as a young man in priest-robes went into the church-door.
 His eyes and lips moved to a pious smile, the hair was smooth upon his pale forehead.